qdm12/hbc/README.md

 The final executable file is HEapp in the root directory which can be run with `./HEapp`.

+## Using the Makefile ##
+_The makefile only supports Cygwin and Linux for instance, it has been untested on Mac OSX._
+### Cygwin & Windows ###
+**Due to permission restrictions on Windows operating systems**, the following modules have to be installed manually before launching the makefile (by using the Cygwin installer):
+   * git
+   * gcc-g++

+When the makefile is launched, note that the following modules will be installed:
+   * apt-cyg
+   * curl
+   * m4
+   * perl

+For installing the project the first time, the Makefile works without the other source codes.
+Just move the Makefile in an empty directory and `cd` to it.

+1. To download, compile and install HElib and other libraries: `make HElib`
+2. To download, compile and run the project code: `make project`
+3. To re-compile the project _source_ directory with your modifications: `make HE`
+4. You can try `make help` for more information **NOTE:** The project source code is now in the _./source_ directory, and the GitHub repository is in __./hbc_git__.

+### Linux ###
+When the makefile is launched, note that the following modules will be installed:
+   * git
+   * g++
+   * curl
+   * m4
+   * perl

+For installing the project the first time, the Makefile works without the other source codes.
+Just move the Makefile in an empty directory and `cd` to it.

+1. To download, compile and install HElib and other libraries: `make HElib`
+2. To download, compile and run the project code: `make project`
+3. To re-compile the project _source_ directory with your modifications and run HEapp: `make HE`
+4. You can try `make help` for more information.
+**NOTE:** The project source code is now in the _./source_ directory, and the GitHub repository is in __./hbc_git__.

 ## Manual Setup ##
 _This could be especially useful for Mac OSX where the Makefile may not work_

 0. You should already have gcc-g++ or g++ installed.
 1. Install m4 `apt install m4`
 2. Install perl `apt install perl`